Learn how to use the Shush Pat method from Tracy Hogg to help settle your newborn and get your 0 to 3 month old baby to sleep.

 The Shush Pat Method can be very effective in helping soothe younger babies to sleep, particularly ages 0 through 3 months.

-It’s a great option if it seems like your baby hates the crib.
+It’s a great option if it seems like your baby hates the crib or if your baby won’t sleep in their bassinet.

 The idea behind the Shush Pat Method is that babies this young are not able to hold more than two thoughts at once.
 So if your baby is being patted and shushed, he can’t also continue to cry as he focuses on the other two actions.